 - Does not indicate conversion rates

-This one can sometimes require more research or workarounds.
-You may need to play with some different segmentations and create a custom report to find this information.
-If you have NS8 Protect, you can find this number in the “revenue” column on the Lowest Quality Campaign Screen.
+This KPI sometimes requires more research or workarounds.
+You may need to play with different segmentation options and create a custom report to find this information.
+Some fraud software will calculate this number for you.

-Like revenue, suspicious orders can be difficult to determine if you don’t have fraud prevention services that track this, but it is a useful indicator of the type of traffic each campaign brings in.
+Like revenue, suspicious orders can be difficult to determine if you don’t have fraud prevention services that track this statistc, but it is a useful indicator of the type of traffic each campaign brings in.

 - Offers insight into waste in a campaign

 - Can be compared to total orders for a better understanding of effectiveness

 - Does not indicate value lost or gained from the campaign